ajayat/netflix-prize/README.md

 # Programming Project

+This project was realised by Adrien JAYAT and Ysée JACQUET.

-This project is a recommendation system for movies.
-It uses the Netflix Prize dataset published by Netflix in 2006.
+It consists of a recommendation system for films based on the Netflix Prize dataset published by Netflix in 2006.

+Our algorithm gives a RMSE of **0.971** on the test set.
+In comparison, the RMSE of the Cinematch, the Netflix algorithm, was 0.9525.

 ## Get Started